 Falling wasn’t down.
 It wasn’t gravity.
 It was a series of reached-for steps not being there and the steps that were there being unexpectedly soft, like apples that had sat in a bowl too long.
 She braced for impact and met honeyed darkness.
 She extended her hands and kept not meeting what she thought was next.

-She remembered Peggy’s hands kneading soil around a tomato start, the press-turn press-turn gentle insistence of a person who would rather coax than command.
+She remembered Peggy’s hands kneading soil around a tomato start, the press-turn, press-turn gentle insistence of a person who would rather coax than command.
 She thought of the ducks, of Sir Kevin’s unfair wings.
-She thought of a polished ball of dirt that had felt, in her hands, momentarily like a moon.
+She thought of a polished ball of dirt that had felt, in her hands, momentarily like an egg, a promise.

 She fell, and the cave sang to itself.
 A voice not spoken, not musical, addressed her body and said, in the language of pressure and light, You are now between.